Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-They are close to 0.5, which means that the classifier just classify randomly.
-This is super bad !
+They are close to 0.5, which indicates that the classifier is essentially classifying randomly.
+This is very disappointing!

 #### Can we do better ?

-We assumed that the problem came from the fact that we have to many classes.
-So we decided to move from 20 to only 10 classes.
-We merge the classes according their similarity.
+We assumed that the problem arose from having too many classes, so we decided to reduce the number from 20 to just 10.
+We merged the classes based on their similarity.
 Here is the new classification table:

 | Cluster | Label | Meaning | # of quote before filtering | # of quote after filtering |
 |-------|--------|---------|---------|---------|